forestdb/forestdb.org/models/overinformativeness_boolean.md

-(define listener_n 1000) ;mh-query iterations in literal listener (define speaker_n 1000) ;mh-query iterations in pragmatic speaker ; Free parameters:
+(define listener_n 1000) ;mh-query iterations in literal listener (define speaker_n 1000) ;mh-query iterations in pragmatic speaker

+; Free word fidelity and speaker optimality parameters (none of which are used in this model):
 (define color_fidelity .999) ; 1 - noise probability (color -- higher means less noise -- unused in this model)
 (define size_fidelity .8) ; 1 - noise probability (size -- higher meanss less noise -- unused in this model)
 (define type_fidelity .95) ; 1 - noise probability (size -- higher meanss less noise -- unused in this model)
+(define speaker-opt 18) ; standard speaker optimality parameter

+; Free word cost parameters (equal costs):
 (define color_cost .1) ; lower means less costly
 (define size_cost .1) ; lower means less costly
 (define type_cost .1) ; lower means less costly

-(define speaker-opt 18) ; standard speaker optimality parameter ; A context is a labeled list of lists, where sub-lists represent objects with a name (unique ID), a size feature and a color feature (currently only implemented for two features -- TODO: actually integrate!)
+; A context is a labeled list of lists, where sub-lists represent objects with a color and a type feature.
+The following three contexts are taken directly from Westerbeek et al. 2014.
+The first object in each context represents the target object for that context, in descending order of color typicality (red tomato, yellow apple, blue pepper)
 (define context_typical
   (list 'typical
         (list (list 'red 'tomato)